-2017 Annual Incentive Plan Performance Goals
+2018 Annual Incentive Plan Performance Goals

-Annual cash incentive awards may be paid if our Company meets or exceeds annual performance goals for that year as determined by the Compensation Committee.
-In establishing the performance measures for the 2017 annual cash incentive awards, the Compensation Committee sought to align broadly the compensation of our executive officers with key elements of the Company's 2017 business plan.
-Development of the Company's 2017 business plan was a robust process that involved input from all of the Company's business units and was reviewed with the Company's Board of Directors in the fourth quarter of 2016 and the first quarter of 2017.
-These performance measures are based on enterprise-wide measures because the Compensation Committee believes that the named executive officers share the responsibility to support the goals and performance of the Company as key members of the Company's leadership team.
+Annual cash incentive awards may be paid if our Company meets or exceeds annual performance goals established for the year as determined by the Compensation Committee.
+In establishing the performance measures for the 2018 annual cash incentive awards, the Compensation Committee sought to align broadly the compensation of our executive officers with key elements of the Company's 2018 business plan.
+Development of the Company's 2018 business plan was a robust process that involved input from all of the Company's business units and was reviewed with the Company's Board of Directors in the fourth quarter of 2017 and the first quarter of 2018.
+These performance goals are based on enterprise-wide metrics because the Compensation Committee believes that the named executive officers share responsibility to support the goals and performance of the Company as key members of the Company's leadership team.

-1 Board of Directors 2 Corporate Governance 3 Executive Compensation 4 Audit 5 Annual Meeting 6 Other Information ---------------------- --------------------------- -------------------------- --------- ------------------ ---------------------
+1 Board of Directors 2 Corporate Governance 3 Executive Compensation 4 Audit 5 Annual Meeting 6 Other Information ---------------------- --------------------------- -------------------------- --------- --------------------- ---------------------

-The following table sets forth the performance measures and goals established for 2017, as well as actual 2017 performance results:
+The following table sets forth the performance measures and goals established for 2018, as well as actual 2018 performance results:

-2017 Performance Measure Weight Threshold Performance Target Performance Maximum Performance Actual 2017 Performance Revenue 1/3 \$189.1 billion \$199.0 billion \$209.0 billion \$201.2 billion Operating Income Cash Flows from Operations 1/3 \$12.61 billion \$10.3 billion \$14.835 billion \$12.1 billion \$17.06 billion \$13.9 billion \$15.2 billion \$13.6 billion Stewardship: • Net Promoter Score • Employee Engagement • Employee Teamwork 1/3 1 point below 2016 results for NPS; at 2016 results for employee engagement and teamwork; 4 points above 2016 results for NPS; 1 point above 2016 results for employee engagement and teamwork 7 points above 2016 results for NPS; 2 points above 2016 results for employee engagement and teamwork Between target and maximum for NPS; at target for employee engagement; and at threshold for teamwork
+2018 Performance Measure Weight Threshold Performance Target Performance Maximum Performance Actual 2018 Performance Revenue 1/3 \$216.4 billion \$227.8 billion \$239.2 billion \$226.2 billion Operating Income Cash Flows from Operations 1/3 \$14.7 billion \$13.2 billion \$17.3 billion \$15.5 billion \$19.9 billion \$17.8 billion \$17.3 billion \$15.7 billion Stewardship: Net Promoter Score Employee Engagement Employee Teamwork 1/3 1 point above 2017 results for NPS; 1 point below 2017 results for employee engagement and; at 2017 results for teamwork; 4 points above 2017 results for NPS; at 2017 results for employee engagement and; 1 point above 2017 results for teamwork 6 points above 2017 results for NPS; 1 point above 2017 results for employee engagement and; 2 points above 2017 results for teamwork Slightly below target for net promoter score; at target for employee engagement; and at threshold for teamwork

-\ The Company's annual incentive plan allows for adjustments to the Company's reported results for the impact of changes in accounting principles, extraordinary items and unusual or non-recurring gains or losses, including significant differences from the assumptions contained in the financial plan upon which the incentive targets were established.
+^{} The Company's annual incentive plan allows for adjustments to the Company's reported results for the impact of changes in accounting principles, extraordinary items and unusual or non-recurring gains or losses, including significant differences from the assumptions contained in the financial plan upon which the incentive targets were established.
 Adjustments to reported results are intended to better reflect executives' line of sight/ability to affect payouts, align award payments with growth of the Company's business, avoid artificial inflation or deflation of awards due to unusual or non-recurring items in the applicable period and emphasize the Company's preference for long-term and sustainable growth.
-No adjustments have been made to the Company's reported results for 2017.
+No adjustments have been made to the Company's reported results for 2018.

-Context for the 2017 Annual Cash Incentive Plan Performance Goals
+Context for the 2018 Annual Cash Incentive Plan Performance Goals

-The 2017 financial performance measures at target level represented year-over-year growth in revenues of \$14.2 billion, or 7.7%; year-over-year growth in operating income of \$1.9 billion, or 14.7%; and year-over-year increase in operating cash flows of \$2.3 billion.
-These targets included expected financial results from the acquisition of Surgical Care Affiliates, Inc. in March 2017, the impact of the one year moratorium of the Health Insurance Industry Tax, and the view that there would be a continued challenging business environment in 2017.
+The 2018 financial performance measures at target level represented year-over-year growth in revenues of \$26.6 billion, or 13.2%; year-over-year growth in operating income of \$2.1 billion, or 13.6%; and year-over-year increase in operating cash flows of \$1.9 billion or 14.0%.
+These targets included expected financial results from the acquisition of Empresas Banmedica in January 2018, the impact of the return of the Health Insurance Industry Tax, the impact of the Tax Cuts and Jobs Act enacted on December 22, 2017, and the view that there would be a continued challenging business environment in 2018.